diogofrmota/CS50-Computer-Science-Course/files/README.md

-Exercícios
+# Exercises

-1 - Hello.c -> Ao escrever o meu nome, quero receber um Olá
+1 - Hello.c -> When I enter my name, I want to receive a greeting "Hello".

-2 - Cash.c-> Este programa consegue dizer quantas moedas eu preciso de dar ao cliente depois de inserir o dinheiro que tenho de dar de troco.
+2 - Cash.c -> This program can calculate how many coins I need to give the customer after entering the amount of change I owe.

-3 - mario-less.c -> Para usar o programa mario basta executa-lo e entrar com um número válido de 1 a 8 como no exemplo:
+3 - mario-less.c -> To use the mario program, simply execute it and input a valid number from 1 to 8, as shown in the example:
 ./mario Height: -1 Height: 0 Height: 42 Height: 50 Height: 4

-4 - Readability.c -> Um programa em C concebido para calcular o grau de dificuldade de leitura de um determinado texto utilizando a fórmula do índice de Coleman-Liau.
+4 - Readability.c -> A C program designed to calculate the readability level of a given text using the Coleman-Liau index formula.

-5 - Substitution.c -> É um programa que executa uma cifra de substituição para um determinado texto.
+5 - Substitution.c -> This is a program that executes a substitution cipher for a given text.

-6 - Plurality.c -> Este programa é capaz de executar uma eleição a partir dos nomes fornecidos na entrada do programa.
+6 - Plurality.c -> This program can conduct an election using names provided in the program's input.

-7 - Runoff.c -> Programa similar ao Plurality relacionado com a eleição mas com outra lógica.
+7 - Runoff.c -> Program similar to Plurality concerning elections but with a different logic.

-8 - Hello.py -> Escrever o nome e devolve "Hello, (nome)".
+8 - Hello.py -> Enter a name and it returns "Hello, (name)".

-9 - Dna.py -> Este programa é capaz de abrir dois arquivos, contendo, no primeiro, um CSV com a quantidade de STRs e com seus respectivos nomes, e no segundo, contendo uma sequencia de DNA.
-O programa é capaz de contar quantas repetições seguidas há de cada STR dentro da sequencia de DNA e devolver a maior.
-No final é dito o nome da pessoa que tem a quantidade correta de cada STR.
+9 - Dna.py -> This program can open two files, the first containing a CSV with the quantity of STRs and their respective names, and the second containing a sequence of DNA.
+The program can count how many consecutive repeats there are of each STR within the DNA sequence and return the highest count.
+In the end, it reveals the name of the person with the correct quantity of each STR.

-10 - Cash.py -> Exercício nº2 escrito em Python.
+10 - Cash.py -> Exercise No. 2 written in Python.

-11 - Mario-more.py -> Versão Python do exercicio feito anteriormente em C.
+11 - Mario-more.py -> Python version of the exercise previously done in C.

-12 - Readability.py -> Versão do programa Readability.c em Python.
+12 - Readability.py -> Python version of the Readability.c program.